Ryan-Kiachian/Ryan-Kiachian.github.io/Projects/AirfoilDesign.md

 ## 🧠 Reflections & Recommendations

-Despite the significant drop in performance between theoretical and experimental results, our **optimized blade still outperformed the original Betz-limit blade design** during testing — validating the effectiveness of our design improvements.
+Despite the significant drop in performance between theoretical and experimental results, the **optimized blade still outperformed the original Betz-limit blade design** during testing — validating the effectiveness of the designs improvements.

 Several factors likely contributed to the lower-than-expected experimental performance:

 - **Blade Tip Deflection**: The 3D printed blades were more flexible than anticipated.
-At high RPMs, we observed visible tip deflection which distorted the intended aerodynamic shape, reducing lift and increasing drag — particularly at the blade tips where power contribution is highest.
+At high RPMs, I observed visible tip deflection which distorted the intended aerodynamic shape, reducing lift and increasing drag — particularly at the blade tips where power contribution is highest.

 - **Friction and Inertia in the Test Rig**: The turbine hub, motor shaft, and torque brake introduced some additional resistance not accounted for in the theoretical model.
 This parasitic drag decreased the net power output measured during testing.

-- **Testing Interruptions**: Due to the power outage during our lab session, we were only able to complete a single velocity sweep, limiting our ability to tune, iterate, or verify results through repeated trials.
+- **Testing Interruptions**: Due to the power outage during the lab session, I was only able to complete a single velocity sweep, limiting the ability to tune, iterate, or verify results through repeated trials.

-- **Assumptions in the model**: While our MATLAB simulation accounted for tip losses and wake effects, it still assumes ideal flow, no turbulence, and a perfectly rigid blade.
+- **Assumptions in the model**: While the MATLAB simulation accounted for tip losses and wake effects, it still assumes ideal flow, no turbulence, and a perfectly rigid blade.
 Real-world flow separation, surface roughness, and slight alignment errors all degrade actual performance.

-Despite these challenges, our optimized blade **extracted more power than the original blade in the same test conditions**, showing a clear improvement in aerodynamic efficiency.
+Despite these challenges, the optimized blade **extracted more power than the original blade in the same test conditions**, showing a clear improvement in aerodynamic efficiency.
 This confirms that even with real-world limitations, thoughtful design and modeling can lead to tangible performance gains.

 ### 📈 Key Takeaway:
-**Theory guided our design**, but ** the experiments validated it**.
+**Theory guided the final design**, but ** the experiments validated it**.
 Future iterations that address material stiffness, wind tunnel accuracy, and model assumptions can help close the gap between prediction and performance.